arminhosseinzadeh/Persistence-COM-Proxy/README.md

-# 🔐 COM Proxy for Persistent Attack
+# 🔐  COM Proxy for Persistence

 ## 📖 Project Description
 This project demonstrates how a **COM Proxy** can be implemented on Windows to simulate **persistence techniques**.